 Step 3

-If you’re using a pumpkin stencil, print your jack-o-lantern pattern to the appropriate size to fit your pumpkin.
+If you’re using a pumpkin stencil, print your jack-o-lantern pattern at the appropriate size to fit your pumpkin.
 Tape your pattern to the pumpkin and use a poking tool or sewing pin to poke through the outlines of the pattern.
 When you’re done poking the outline, remove your pattern from the pumpkin.

 Step 4

 Use your carving tools to follow the outlines you made.
-Cut out any shapes where you want the light to shine through completely, such as those marked in black in the pumpkin pattern.
+Cut out any shapes where you want the light to shine through your jack-o-lantern completely, such as those marked in black on the pumpkin pattern.
 For shapes where you want the light to partially filter through, carve the surface of the pumpkin so that the hard outer layer is removed and the softer, lighter layer underneath is exposed.

 Step 5